In this tutorial was originally created for an ESA brown-bag workshop. Here we present the main graphics and topics covered in the workshop.

 The packages and functions maybe useful when creating grids in R.

-- Check out the documentation on the Interpolation plugin
+- Check out the documentation on different interpolation plugins Interpolation

 - Check out the documentation on how to convert a vector file to a raster: Rasterize (vector to raster).